danro/LESS-sublime/readme.md

-# LESS syntax package for Sublime Text 2
+# LESS syntax for Sublime Text

 Provides syntax highlighting for `.less` files + support for comment-toggle commands.